CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/deployment/README.md

 <!-- 1.
 To access the API gateway from localhost, run `kubectl port-forward deployment/http-gateway 4000:4000`.
 This is a temporary workaround until the ingress is properly configured. -->

 ### Pushing Docker images
-1. Run `docker compose build` to build the latest images.
+1. Run `docker compose build` to build the latest images. (should be building on platform `linux/amd64` for production deployments)
 1. Login to DockerHub via `docker login`.
 1. Push the images to DockerHub via `docker compose push`.
 1. Alternatively, a GitHub Action has been configured to build and push to the remote DockerHub repository on push to `master`.